Skip to content

 #Avast Cleanup Premium Pricing Breakdown

-All plans include a free trial period before charging.
-According to Avast’s pricing page, each license covers up to 10 devices, which makes the per-device cost reasonable for families.
+All plans include a free trial period before charging, and the longer multi-year plans bring the effective monthly cost down.
+According to Avast’s pricing page, each license covers up to 10 devices, which makes the per-device cost reasonable for families who want to maintain several computers under a single subscription rather than paying separately for each machine.

 The free trial lets you run one full scan and cleanup before deciding.
-This is enough to see exactly what the tool finds on your system and decide whether it’s worth the subscription.
+That alone shows what the tool finds on your system.

 #Is Avast Cleanup Premium Worth the Price?